caleb-chu/Grin-Programming-Language-Interpreter/README.md

 If any errors are encountered while parsing the input, the program prints the corresponding error message — but not a Python traceback — and the program ends.
 After successfully reading an entire Grin program as input, the program interprets the Grin statements, reads their input from the standard input (i.e., from the Python shell), and prints their output to the standard output (i.e., to the Python shell).
 If a runtime error occurs while interpreting the Grin statements (e.g., GOTO 0, adding an integer and a string, etc.), the program prints the corresponding error message — but not a Python traceback — and the program ends.
-For a Grin program that executes successfully to completion, your program should generate no output except for what was printed by Grin statements.
-Designing your interpreter

-As the size of a program increases, one of the most difficult obstacles that inexperienced programmers face is their ability to keep separate issues isolated from one another, so they can work on one problem, get all the way to the bottom of it, and then move on to another.
-This is sometimes referred to as separation of concerns, one of the primary strategies for which is to break a large program into a set of smaller pieces.
-The obvious mechanism for breaking up a program in Python is the use of classes and functions, though the finesse is in deciding where the seams between those classes and functions should be.

-The temptation, especially for novices, is always to try to think about the complete picture, since this strategy works well for the short programs that you write when you're first starting out.
-As programs become larger, confusion naturally sets in, as the complete picture can be difficult to keep in your brain all at once.
-Even moderately small Python programs are typically built out of many interacting parts and encompass a great deal of complexity.
-My complete Grin interpreter has around a dozen modules and several hundred unit tests.
-(Yours may have fewer, because I implemented a couple of features that I haven't assigned, but this gives you a rough idea about size.)
-Now, before you freak out, bear in mind that many of those modules contain relatively short classes, a few relatively short functions, and so on.
-I opted to write more modules with less code in each, so that I could concentrate my efforts on implementing and testing each one largely in the absence of the others.

-This project will encourage you to begin thinking about your programs the same way, which will give you the ability to write much larger programs than you could before, as well as enable you to be able to write unit tests at a level of depth you weren't able to do previously.

-Design requirements

-As you work on your interpreter, you'll want to keep the following requirements in mind.

-As much of the code as possible will need to be written in modules in the grin package, with your project3 module (i.e., the "main" module of your project) being a thin layer that launches the execution of the rest of it.
-Think of the project3 module as having one simple job: Knowing that input and output travel through the Python shell, so the rest of the program doesn't need to know that.
-When two issues could be handled in separate modules in the grin package, they should be.
-The provided code, for example, separates the concept of lexing from the concept of parsing; even though they're related, each focuses primarily on one or the other.
-Even the idea of a "location within the text of the program" has its own separate type, implemented in its own separate module.
-We don't have specific requirements about how many modules you'll need to have, or precisely the way you break your program up, but we'll be evaluating whether you've approached the problem in a way that keeps separate concerns separate.

-Within your modules, you'll need to look for opportunities to use classes and inheritance wherever appropriate, both because they're topics we've been exploring in some depth in lecture, and because this problem is one that's amenable to being solved with them, since there are behavioral similarities that can be implemented once and reused using inheritance.

-The basic concepts underlying the interpreter

-While it's certainly not the case that I start every design by thinking about it in its entirety, one way to start thinking about this particular problem is to brainstorm about the concepts that underlie it.
-You can then think about the way those concepts fit together, and the ways you might be able to keep them separate.
-In general, separate concepts should be kept separate until they can't be — which might be quite the opposite of the way you've approached design in your past, because it's not a technique that pays off until programs grow to sizes like this one.

 There are multiple kinds of statements in a Grin program.
 They can all be executed, but different things happen when they're executed.
 Some things happen the same way for all of them; other things happen the same way for more than one kind of statement.
 There are multiple kinds of values in a Grin program: integers, floats, and strings.
 We can access their values and we can update them, but the rules for updating them are different depending on their types.